Kathryn L. Shaw: Recognition

-In 1998, Shaw was the recipient of the Minnesota Award for Employment Research for the best paper in 1997-98 on the topic of employment issues.
+In 1998, Shaw was the recipient of the Minnesota Award for Employment Research for the best paper in 1997–98 on the topic of employment issues.
 In 2001, she received the Columbia University award for the best paper on international business.
-From 1999-2001, Shaw’s expertise in labor economics was recognised by an appointment as a Senate-Confirmed member of Clinton’s Council of Economic Advisors.
+From 1999 to 2001, Shaw's expertise in labor economics was recognised by an appointment as a Senate-Confirmed member of Clinton's Council of Economic Advisors.
 At Carnegie Mellon University, Shaw received the Award for Sustained Teaching Excellence, the Economics Department Teaching Award, was Chair of the Faculty Senate, and was Head of the Department of Industrial Management.
 Shaw's work has earned her the Xerox Research Chair, and she has served on a Research Panel of the NSF.
 She has been an editor of several academic journals, including the Journal of Labor Economics, and the Review of Economics and Statistics.